RIC1903/RIC1903/README.md

 <br/><br/>

 ### 🤵 About Me
-- 😀 A tech enthusiast who always is ready to listen and work on cool stuff
+- 😀 A tech enthusiast who always is ready to learn and work on cool stuff
 - 🤓 I love accepting challenges and am a quick learner
 - 🚧 Currently a Research Intern at K7 Computing
 - 💪 I solve competitive coding problems to improve my problem sovling skills